Disc Injury

 How can we help?

 Your chiropractor will perform a full spinal examination in order to assess for spinal joint dysfunction and particularly disc inflammation or herniation and any associate nerve symptoms.
-Chiropractic treatment aims to correct biomechanical issues that may be associated with a disc injury and to reduce musculoskeletal symptoms and pain that’s related the affected intervertebral disc.
+Chiropractic treatment aims to correct biomechanical issues that may be associated with a back disc injury and to reduce musculoskeletal symptoms and pain related to the affected intervertebral disc.
 Treatment outcomes are dependent on many factors such as, how long the problem has been there, the amount of wear and tear (degeneration) present, whether there is referred pain, posture, occupational stress and social stresses all have an impact on the outcome.

 To discuss your Disc injury please feel free to use our Contact Form or Call us on 0736660633.
 To make an appointment now use the Online Booking tab below.